Mont Blanc to the Matterhorn

 Meals Included: Breakfast, Lunch, Dinner

 Our route today starts with a short climb to cross the Col de Roux (9,200ft/2,804m).
-We descend across large boulders to Lac Dix (7,750ft/2,364m) and walk around its shoreline before climbing again above the glacier Dix, through meadows often filled with edelweiss during summer, to make a steep ascent on loose scree to the Col du Reidmatten (9,570ft/2,919m).
+We descend across large boulders to Lac Dix (7,750ft/2,364m) and walk around its shoreline before climbing again above the glacier Dix, through meadows often filled with edelweiss during summer, to make a steep ascent, with support chain, on loose scree to the Col du Reidmatten (9,570ft/2,919m).
 Enjoy excellent views of the Pigne d'Arolla, Mont Collon and possibly the Matterhorn in the distance.
 Finally, a long descent brings us to the small, charming village of Arolla (6,550ft/1,998m), where we catch a bus to Les Haudères (4,710ft/1,436m).
 Here we are met by the support vehicle.

 Campsite: Camping Molignon, Les Haudères